 - Felling stuck and having invasive, limiting beliefs

-I found this technique while reading the book “How Can I Help?” by Ram Dass and have found several different version of the technique online.
+I found this technique while reading the book “How Can I Help?” by Ram Dass.
 The idea here is to use visualization and to create images of your thoughts by using a concrete object (leaves).

 This practice teaches us how to observe and accept thoughts as we would observe and accept the natural event of leaves floating in a river (or falling from trees).
 As a result we will be better able to live in the present, accept life changes and control invasive, negative or unhealthy thoughts.
 We increase our emotional intelligence.